52 ways to thank your nanny

-Pay for nanny classes and certifications, starting with one of these 12 nanny training courses and certifications.
+Pay for nanny classes and certifications, starting with one of these nanny training courses and certifications.

-9. Let her sleep in
+11. Let them sleep in

 Let your live-in nanny sleep in or a live-out nanny come in late on a day when you can go into work late.

 Pick up their favorite snacks the next time you head to the store so they can indulge whenever they need a pick-me-up.

 13. Ask your kiddos to come up with a song

 Have them sing about what they like about their nanny and perform it for them.